Motions

 Motion Guides

-1. A motion is a kind of letter, which includes at least three things:
+A motion is a kind of letter, which includes at least three things:- What the party wants the ALJ to do;

-OAH has forms for some kinds of motions.
+OAH has optional forms for some kinds of motions.
 For example, there is a form on the website to request a change in the date for prehearing conference or hearing.
 Parents may use an OAH form, send a letter to OAH, or use a more formal document.
-All motions must be served on the other side with a proof of service; and then a complete copy filed via mail, hand-delivery, overnight delivery, or SFT with OAH.
+All motions must be served on the other side with a proof of service, and then a complete copy filed with OAH via mail, hand-delivery, overnight delivery, or SFT.

-• What they think the Administrative Law Judge, or ALJ, should do; and
+- What they think the ALJ should do; and

 Anyone that sends a response to OAH must send a copy to all other parties.
-A "proof of service" must be attached to the response.
+A "proof of service" must be attached to the response verifying that copies were sent to all the parties.

 When someone sends a motion to a self-represented parent, the parent has three days to respond if the parent disagrees with the motion.
 If the parent cannot send a response within three business days, the parent may send a letter to OAH asking for more time.